Math Calculators, Lessons and Formulas

 Vector operations

-In this tutorial we'll learn how to find: magnitude, dot product, angle between two vectors and cross product of two vectors.
+In this tutorial, we'll learn how to find: magnitude, dot product, angle between two vectors and cross product of two vectors.

 1 : Magnitude

 Magnitude is the vector length.
-The formula for magnitude of a vector $ \vec{v} = (v_1, v_2) $ is:
+The formula for the magnitude of a vector $\vec{v} = (v_1, v_2) $ is:

 $$ \| \vec{v} \| = \sqrt{v_1^2 + v_2^2 } $$